 MIT GOV/LAB is developing tools to support engaged scholarship by practitioner-academic research teams.
 One of these tools is this guide on “How to have difficult conversations.”
 This living document is an update to our guide launched in August 2019 and now includes case studies from MIT GOV/LAB collaborations.
 Additional case studies and feedback welcome at email@example.com.

-The interactive version of the guide is now available for beta-testing.
+The interactive version of the guide is now available.

 We know from behavioral science that it’s often easier to learn from others’ mistakes than our own.

 When we put together this guide on “How to have difficult conversations,” we knew that highlighting common pitfalls for academic-practitioner research collaborations, even with concrete ideas on how to navigate those challenges, wouldn’t be sufficient.
 To illustrate how the guide works in practice, we needed to apply these lessons to our own projects and reflect honestly on what worked, what didn’t, and whether or not we achieved our goal of a more equitable exchange.

 The updated guide now includes a case study on a MIT GOV/LAB collaboration with Grassroot, a fast-paced partnership, where we learned the difficulty of balancing project evaluation and broad-based theory testing.

 Our hope is that these case studies, warts and all, are useful in thinking reflexively about your own work.
 Please be in touch with your own case studies (see our “how to write a learning case” below) and let us know what resonated or what didn’t.
 We are all ears.